 Many household appliances produce carbon monoxide.
 If appliances that burn fuel are maintained and used properly, the amount of CO produced is usually not hazardous.
-However, if appliances are not working properly or are used incorrectly, dangerous levels of CO can result.
+If appliances are not working properly or are used incorrectly, however, dangerous levels of CO can result.
 Hundreds of people die accidentally every year from CO poisoning caused by malfunctioning or improperly used fuel-burning appliances.
-Even more die from CO produced by idling cars.
-Fetuses, infants, elderly people and people with anemia or with a history of heart or respiratory disease can be especially susceptible.
+Even more, die from CO produced by idling cars.
+Fetuses, infants, elderly people, and people with anemia or with a history of heart or respiratory disease can be especially susceptible.

 Symptoms of Carbon Monoxide Poisoning

 It's important to know the symptoms of carbon monoxide poisoning.
 At moderate levels, you or your family can get severe headaches, become dizzy, mentally confused, nauseated or faint.
 You can even die if these levels persist for a long time.
 Low levels can cause shortness of breath, mild nausea and mild headaches, and may have longer-term effects on your health.
 Since many of these symptoms are similar to those of the flu, food poisoning or other illnesses, you may not think that CO poisoning could be the cause.

 If you experience symptoms that you think could be from CO poisoning, get fresh air immediately.
 Open doors and windows, turn off combustion appliances and leave the house.

 Go to an emergency room and tell the physician you suspect CO poisoning.
 If CO poisoning has occurred, it can often be diagnosed by a blood test done soon after exposure.

 Be prepared to answer the following questions for the doctor: